SophieDufrane/PP1_My_Website/README.md

 ![Checkup Lighthouse](https://github.com/SophieDufrane/project1-v2/blob/main/assets/media/my_website_lighthouse_home.png)

-### Unfixed Bugs:
+### Improvements:

-The About-me scetion could have a better look when using screens 768px and bigger, the title "About Me" looks slightly disconnected from the rest of the section.
+The About-me section could have a better look on screens 768px and bigger, the title "About Me" looks slightly disconnected from the rest of the section.
 I remove the bottom-margin of the h2 on bigger screens to improve the visual, however I think this can be improved to make the visual more consistent.

 ## Deployment: